FRIDAY SEPTEMBER 20TH, 2019 – 12PM-5PM AT BIENVILLE SQ, MOBILE, AL

 - Ensure economic opportunities and justice for frontline communities and future generations that will face the impacts of climate change the most

-Rise for Climate, Jobs, and Justice – Mobile Bay is a sister event to the National Day of Action, Saturday September 8th with The People’s Climate Movement.
+Rise for Climate, Jobs, and Justice – Mobile Bay is a sister event to the United Nations Climate Action Summit, Saturday September 23rd, 2019.
 In Mobile, we want to “bring home the real and expected impacts of climate change this community will face.”
 This event will 1) highlight the local issues all Mobile community members will face as climate change worsens, 2) identify the local barriers to switching from fossil fuels to cleaner renewable energy resources, and 3) begin mass mobilization in Mobile in order to transition into clean energy and reduce the greenhouse gases we cause as a result of our business and money decisions.
 We believe the biggest ways our Mobile community can adapt to climate change and fight back against it are electing local politicians who promote investment in renewable energy resources and promote stronger and more robust public transit systems.